 Why ethics?
 Think about sports teams and athletes that cheat.
 How many pro athletes have felony records and are idolized for their athletic prowess?
 Many of our celebrity stars are terrible role models.
 Violence in the streets and crime are rising.
 Fraud, scandals, and coverups abound.

 Yet many rigorous studies show how certain companies outperform others financially.
 Which companies?
 The most ethical, the most trustworthy, the best places to work, the places with the greatest worker engagement, the companies running their businesses for the long-term.
 These businesses financially outperform their competitors.
 Why?

 - because trust is built with customers, employees, and vendors

 - because people stop carping and hiding and start collaborating, solving difficult challenges

 Some whole industries often resort to unethical behavior.
 Think of the financial industry on Wall Street, or the tobacco industry.
-Think of some big tech firms and the ethical issues they confront about free speech, data privacy, and algorithms that promote outrage to get more clicks.
+Or think of some big tech firms and the ethical issues they confront about free speech, data privacy, and algorithms that promote outrage to get more clicks.
 Think of big pharma misconduct and the security industry, where I witnessed corruption personally.
 Some industries are just outright dirty.

 Think of Wells Fargo, which virtue-signaled itself as a values-based company, but whose reward systems led to the creation of 3.4 million fake accounts to meet company quotas.
-Think of the ongoing malfeasance at Goldman Sachs, which used to be an admirable and ethical partnership.
+Or think of the ongoing malfeasance at Goldman Sachs, which used to be an admirable and ethical partnership.
 Money and power.
 Money and power.